Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Hyperparameter Settings

-{ [Hyperparameter Settings] To ensure the reproducibility of the reported results, we provide the detailed hyperparameter configurations for the PINN, NODE, and DP frameworks.
+To ensure the reproducibility of the reported results, we provide the detailed hyperparameter configurations for the NODE, PINN, and DP frameworks.
 Table \ref{tab:hyperparams} summarizes the specific configurations used in our experiments.